Amir-Mol/XFoodRec/README.md

 # XFoodRec: A Hybrid Explainable Food Recommendation Framework

-**Related Project:** This repository contains the algorithm and evaluation framework for a NutriRecom Mobile Application which can be found here [https://github.com/Amir-Mol/ai-food-frontend]:
+**Related Project:** This repository contains the algorithm and evaluation framework for NutriRecom Mobile Application which can be found here [https://github.com/Amir-Mol/ai-food-frontend]:

 ## Overview
 In this project, we address the challenge of **Explainability** in food recommender systems.
-Unlike traditional "black-box" recommenders that simply output a list of items, XFoodRec generates **personalized, natural language explanations** alongside every recommendation.
+Unlike traditional "black-box" recommenders that simply output a list of items, XFoodRec generates personalized, natural language explanations alongside every recommendation.

-We introduce a novel **A/B Testing Framework** to rigorously measure the impact of these explanations on user trust and persuasiveness.
-To avoid the high cost and bias of traditional evaluation, we utilize a **Synthetic Persona Generation** pipeline and an **Automated LLM Judge** acting as a scientific reviewer.
+We introduce a novel A/B Testing Framework to rigorously measure the impact of these explanations on user trust and persuasiveness.
+To avoid the high cost and bias of traditional evaluation, we utilize a Synthetic Persona Generation pipeline and an Automated LLM Judge acting as a scientific reviewer.

-## 📂 Repository Structure
+## Repository Structure
-XFoodRec/
+XFoodRec/\n
 ├── data/

 │   ├── input/          # Contains the source recipe dataset (recipes.parquet)
 │   └── output/         # Generated personas, recommendations, and evaluation results ├── src/